We work on a handful of special initiatives to provide targeted support to specific populations and the food banks that serve them.

 These are the initiatives that we are actively working on.
 Previously, we have worked on initiatives such as nutrition education and older adult food access.

-We help our members become more effective and stay up-to-date by facilitating the sharing of promising practices among food banks through regional meetings, webinars, newsletters, templates, toolkits, and conferences.
+We help our members become more effective and stay up-to-date by facilitating the sharing of promising practices among food banks through regional meetings, webinars, peer-to-peer discussion groups, newsletters, templates, toolkits, and conferences.
 Topics include food public policy, community outreach, communication, and fundraising.

 California’s rural and remote food banks face barriers resulting from low population density coupled with larger geographic service areas.
 This dynamic increases the cost of food, staffing, and transportation for food banks located in these regions.
 At the same time, hunger in rural communities continues to rise.